drupalprojects/jsonapi/README.md

 Install the module as every other module.

+## Compatibility

+This module is compatible with Drupal core 8.2.x and higher.

 ## Configuration

 Unlike the core REST module JSON API doesn't really require any kind of configuration by default.